 So, you’ve been to the big RV Super Shows.
 What did you think?
 I’m sure they all had gorgeous new RV paint schemes, new floor plans, cool tech options, state of the art lighting, amazing new fixtures, etc. But what did you think about the RVs’ interior design?

 It doesn’t take a rocket scientist to notice the one thing all RVs have in common.
 All of the interior colors are brown, tan and bland.
 In other words, they are blah, blah and more blah, right?
 In addition, they have awful outdated tapestry fabric window treatments and dark cabinets.
 I mean, who THINKS this is a good idea for such small space living?

-However, not taking sides but really, do you think manufacturers will be able to please every decorating preference?
+However, not taking sides but really, do you think manufacturers will be able to please everyone’s decorating tastes and preference?

 Please don’t misunderstand me; some are awesomely beautiful and our manufacturer (Heartland RVs) did an exceptionally beautiful job in the Landmark 365’s, however, it’s just NOT US.

 They are SO BROWN, DARK and look like Rockefeller’s personal library, don’t you think?